-It is extremely unique in its features; from Amazon’s own inventory of websites to hundreds of third party publishers in the most relevant locations, DSP users can market, remarket and cross sell to audiences via a plethora of mediums.
+It is extremely unique in its features; from Amazon’s own inventory of websites to hundreds of third-party publishers in the most relevant locations, Amazon DSP users can market, remarket and cross-sell to audiences via a plethora of mediums.

-On this platform, advertisers can capitalise on link-in and/or link-out campaigns and may market to the open exchange (OE) or Amazon’s owned and operated (O&O) supply sources.
-This blog will explore both of these subcategories, showing the many varieties of advertising DSP offers.
+On this platform, advertisers can capitalize on link-in and/or link-out campaigns and may market to the open exchange (OE) or Amazon’s owned and operated (O&O) supply sources.

 Open exchange vs Amazon O&O